-Note: This feature is only available for the Enterprise Plan.
+Note: This feature is only available for the Enterprise plan databases using the on-premises version and the cloud version.

 Your users may log on to Ragic using the Single Sign-on function integrated from Active Directory after finishing the following settings.